DrResophonic/media-server-template/README.md

 ### Routing

 I prefer subdomains versus URL paths to reach applications.
 For example I prefer sonarr.mydomain.com over mydomain.com/sonarr.
 It's not more effort, and you don't need to modify application-specific configuration in sonarr/radarr to have them respond on that path.
 Therefore Traefik is configured to recognize routes based on subdomain and not path.
-A wildcard DNS record for \*.mydomain.com is used in Cloudflare, but you could use hosts file entries or some internal DNS like pihole instead.
+A wildcard DNS record for \*.mydomain.com is used in Cloudflare, but you could use hosts file entries or some internal DNS server instead.
 Using a wildcard entry in Cloudflare means we don't expose service names in our public DNS records like sonarr.mydomain.com.
 There may be reasons why subdomains shouldn't be used, but I don't have any other servers or domains to manage, so for now it works for me.

 ### SSL Certificates